Monster Hunter Stories: Ride On: Broadcast

 The series premiered on October 2, 2016 in Fuji TV's new daytime timeslot at 8:30am, that runs on Sundays in Japan.
 It later premiered on UHB, OX, Tokai TV, KTV, OHK and TNC.
-The anime's theme song, titled "Panorama", is performed by Kanjani Eight.
+The anime's first theme song, titled "Panorama", is performed by Kanjani∞.
 The series has been licensed in North America by Funimation.
 Crunchyroll is streaming a subtitled simulcast in some countries outside of Asia, while Funimation is streaming an English simuldub.